manwar/docker-guide/README.md

 ### Docker Images vs Docker Containers

 Docker image is an executable application artifact.
-It includes app source code but also complete environment configutation.
+It includes app source code but also complete environment configuration.

 We can add environment variables, create directories, files etc.